kizitonwose/Calendar/docs/Compose.md

 `HeatMapCalendar()`: Horizontally scrolling heatmap calendar, useful for showing how data changes over time.
 A popular example is the user contribution chart on GitHub.

+`HorizontalYearCalendar()`: Horizontally scrolling year-based calendar.

+`VerticalYearCalendar()`: Vertically scrolling year-based calendar.

 All composables are based on LazyRow/LazyColumn for efficiency.

 In the examples below, we will mostly use the month-based `HorizontalCalendar` and `VerticalCalendar` composables since all the calendar composables share the same basic concept.
-If you want a week-based calendar, use the `WeekCalendar` composable instead.
-Most state properties/methods with the name prefix/suffix `month` (e.g `firstVisibleMonth`) in the month-base calendar will have an equivalent with the name prefix/suffix `week` (e.g `firstVisibleWeek`) in the week-based calendar.
+If you need a week-based calendar, use the `WeekCalendar` composable instead.
+If you need a year-based calendar, use the `HorizontalYearCalendar` and `VerticalYearCalendar` composables.

+Most state properties/methods with the name prefix/suffix `month` (e.g `firstVisibleMonth`) in the month-base calendar will have an equivalent with the name prefix/suffix `week` ( e.g `firstVisibleWeek`) in the week-based calendar and `year` (e.g `firstVisibleYear`) in the year-based calendar.

 ## Usage